grif-bandito/grif-bandito.github.io/projects/A.R.C.I.O-project.md

 </p>

 * **Figure 001** The empty bottom laptop tub, post drilling the holes.
 When the motherboard and friends are in pace, these holes create a wind tunnel of sorts to aid in cooling.
-* *This photo was actually taken later on during the CMOS pin reset... as I did not take any photos during my first tango with the internals of the ASUS*
+* *This photo was actually taken later on during the CMOS pin reset in *ACT-5 TIME* ...as I did not take any photos during my first tango with the internals of the ASUS*

 </details>